LYNCH·LLP

 • How many art units does this examiner cover?

-The pooled allowance rate is historical aggregate data and is not a prediction of any specific application's outcome.
-Individual application results depend on claim scope, prior art, and examination.
+No. The pooled allowance rate describes the historical record of decided applications and is not a prediction of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION